atpar/claims-token/README.md

 ### Claims token requirements

-Executing tokenized financial contracts on a public ledger requires standards for distribution of cash flow incured by the asset.
+Executing tokenized financial contracts on a public ledger requires standards for distribution of cash flow incurred by the asset.
 In discussions with issuers the following requirements have been collected.

 - MUST be ERC-20 compatible.
 - MUST support a large number of token holders that hold claims on an assets cash flow